Privacy Policy

 For California Residents (CCPA)

 Under the California Consumer Privacy Act, you have the right to know what personal information is collected, request deletion of your personal information, and opt out of the sale of personal information.
 We do not sell any data.
 The personal information we may collect (email addresses from PDF downloads, leaderboard posts, and contact form submissions; chat messages; practice metrics) is described in Section 1 above.
-If you wish to exercise any rights under the CCPA, please contact us using the information below.
+If you have an account, you can download a copy of your data or delete your account directly from your account page.
+To exercise any other rights under the CCPA, please contact us using the information below.

 For EU/EEA Residents (GDPR)

-If you have an account, you can delete it and all data tied to it (profile, bookmarks, page-visit history, and practice metrics) at any time, without contacting us, from your account page.
-Deletion is immediate and permanent.
+If you have an account, you can download a copy of your data and delete your account at any time, without contacting us, from your account page.
+“Download my data” provides a machine-readable (JSON) copy of the personal data tied to your account (profile, bookmarks, page-visit history, practice metrics, and saved recordings & discoveries) plus any contact-form, chatbot, or PDF-download records matched to your account email.
+“Delete my account & data” is immediate and permanent.
 Email-list entries created through PDF downloads or leaderboard posts are handled separately via the unsubscribe link in any email we send, or by contacting us.

 For All Visitors